aschmidt75/ai-augmented-software-composition/ka-software-architecture.md

 ## Usage of Reasoning models

-> Use LLMs with reasoning capabilities to detail out or even find System Architecture Patterns and Descriptions
+> Use LLMs with reasoning capabilities to find and detail out System Architecture Patterns and Descriptions

 ## Identify new (nonfunctional) requirements and constraints